TheHive-Project/CortexDocs/api/api-guide.md

 It returns a JSON object representing the updated user as described [above](#user-model).

 ### Get Details
 This call returns the user details.
-It's available to users with `superAdmin` or `orgAdmin` roles.
+It's available to users with `superAdmin` roles and to users in the same organization.
 Every user can also use it to read their own details.

 ```bash
 curl -H 'Authorization: Bearer **API_KEY**' 'https://CORTEX_APP_URL:9001/api/user/USER_LOGIN'